Final A2 prints

 I considered a number of media options drawing on earlier abstract linocut and back-traced monoprints I had done in Printmaking 1 before deciding to combine the work I had been doing with abstract collagraph shapes in Project 2.1 with the ink experiments I had done in Project 2.2.

-Human Condition 1 is based on a very reflective pose.
+Originally Human Condition 1, this print is based on a very reflective pose.
 I was attracted by the triangular shapes and the muted colours.
 I was reminded of the images of Mary Magdelene and the discussion in a recent BBC documentary: “Mary Magdelene Art’s Scarlett Woman”.

 My final crop of the pastel drawing in Lightroom focuses in on the woman’s face.